 These figures provide a snapshot of current provincial averages.
 Salaries vary based on local economic factors, with the fastest growth typically in large urban centres.

-Gaining experience as an electrician in Canada allows professionals to work on more complex assignments and pursue leadership roles, directly translating into higher compensation.
+Gaining experience as an electrician in Canada allows professionals to work on more complex assignments and pursue leadership roles, which usually leads to higher pay.

 Apprentice Electricians